nais/kube-event-analyzer/README.md

-# kube-event-relay
+# kube-event-analyzer

 ## Purpose

-Relay Kubernetes events into a Kafka topic.
+Analyze Kubernetes events coming through a Kafka topic from all NAIS clusters.

 Having a stream of events readily available events may enable further projects such as: